-V. STATEMENT OF THE CASE
+IV.
+STATEMENT OF THE CASE

-On November 10, 2020, the Board decided to canvass 2,349 mailin ballots that contained a signed-but undated-declaration on the outer mailing envelope ("the Disputed Ballots").
-Nicole Ziccarelli, a candidate for the 45th Senatorial District (Allegheny and Westmoreland Counties), petitioned the Allegheny County Court of Common Pleas for review of that decision on November 12, 2020.
-Following a hearing on November 17, 2020, the trial court, by Memorandum and Order dated November 18, 2020 (Exhibit A), denied Candidate Ziccarelli's Petition for Review and affirmed the Board.
-Nicole Ziccarelli filed a notice of appeal of that decision to the Commonwealth Court of Pennsylvania on November 18, 2020.
+On November 10, 2020, the Board decided to canvass 2,349 mailin ballots that contained a signed - but undated - declaration on the outer mailing envelope ("the Disputed Ballots").
+Nicole Ziccarelli, a candidate for the 45th Senatorial District (Alleghenv and Westmoreland Counties), petitioned the Allegheny County Court of Common Pleas for review of that decision on November 12, 2020.
+Following a hearing on November 17, 2020, the trial court, by Memorandum and Order dated November 18, 2020 (attached as Exhibit A), denied Candidate Ziccarelli's Petition for Review and affirmed the Board.
+Nicole Ziccarelli filed a notice of appeal of that decision to the Commonwealth Court of Pennsylvania on November 18, 2020 (docket number forthcoming).
+While the appeal was pending in the trial court, a similar case involving the campaign of Donald J. Trump for President, Inc., was pending before the Court of Common Pleas of Philadelphia County, which was appealed to the Commonwealth Court.
+On November 18, 2020, this Court ultimately exercised extraordinary jurisdiction over the Philadelphia matter at docket number 89 EM 2020.